EdgarIsai/Longest-Common-Prefix/README.md

 # Prefix
-Can retrieve either longest common prefix or all possible prefixes
+Can retrieve either longest common prefix or all possible prefixes from a list